-Marywood University’s education unit is proud to be recognized and approved by the Pennsylvania Department of Education and the prestigious National Council for Accreditation of Teacher Education (NCATE).
+Marywood University’s education unit is proud to be recognized and approved by the Pennsylvania Department of Education and the prestigious Council for the Accreditation of Educator Preparation (CAEP).
 The accreditation process establishes rigorous standards for teacher education programs and holds accredited institutions accountable for meeting these standards.

 Accredited colleges of education are expected to ensure that teacher candidates know their subject and how to teach it effectively.
 Marywood received its initial NCATE accreditation on January 1, 1960.